 I am a current biology PhD candidate in the Ries Lab of Butterfly Informatics at Georgetown University.
 Previously, I worked as a Fulbright Study/Research Fellow with the Laboratory for Integrative Biodiversity Research at the Finnish Museum of Natural History of University of Helsinki and received my bachelor’s degree in Environmental Science from the BEES Department at Drexel University.
 I also worked in the Gelhaus Lab in the Entomology Department at the Academy of Natural Sciences of Drexel University.

 I started off my career at Drexel as a computer science major but transferred to BEES in my second year.
 BEES gave me a wide breadth of opportunities to get engaged with entomology-related research.
-I’ve always wanted to combine computing with biodiversity science and my first co-op with Jon Gelhaus allowed me to do just that.
+I’ve always wanted to combine computing with biodiversity science and my first co-op with the Academy’s Curator of Entomology Jon Gelhaus allowed me to do just that.

 What is especially unique about the program is that professors and staff are super excited to leverage individual skillsets and interest to really make co-op and work experiences meaningful.
 I definitely wouldn’t be where I am today without the support and encouragement from Jon Gelhaus and Steve Dilliplane who have been great mentors throughout my career, and Rick McCourt who advised my senior thesis on bacterial communities around algae, which really tested my bioinformatics skills.